ceceppa/anima/docs/docs/tutorial-basics/multiple-animations.md

 :::caution

-Any time Anima finds an AnimaNode, after calling `begin` or `begin_single_shot`, it will automatically stop and clear any animation attached.
+Any time Anima finds an AnimaNode, after calling `begin` or `begin_single_shot`, it will automatically stop and clear any animation attached to it.
 :::

 ## When to use a custom animation name?